Southern Lemon Icebox Pie is creamy and zesty, with fresh lemon juice and zest and Eagle Brand condensed milk. It's easy and delicious!

 Tips for Making the Best Lemon Icebox Pie

-Pay close attention to what size pie crust you purchase.
-This filling is enough for a 9-inch store-bought graham cracker crust, which will say 6-ounces on the package.
-If you purchase the one that says 9-ounces that is actually for a 10-inch pie and you will not have enough filling.
+Pay close attention to the size of the pie crust you purchase.
+This filling is enough for a 9-inch store-bought graham cracker crust, which will say 6 ounces on the package.
+If you purchase the one labeled 9 ounces, it is actually for a 10-inch pie, and you will not have enough filling.

 You can make the lemon icebox pie a couple of days in advance if you need to.
 The pie will keep well in the refrigerator for 1-2 days.